-Chancellor brings forward debt plan to 31 October
+Kwasi Kwarteng brings forward debt plan to 31 October

 Mr Kwarteng had previously insisted he would announce plans on 23 November.

 However, financial markets reacted badly to a lack of detail when he laid out his mini-budget last month.
 Mr Kwarteng's refusal to publish a draft report by the Office for Budget Responsibility (OBR) to accompany the mini-budget on 23 September also rattled markets and some MPs.

-The pound tumbled against the dollar to a record low of $1.03 while the government's cost of borrowing soared and the Bank of England was forced to step in to bail-out pension funds.
-Since then, the pound has regained ground and is now trading at $1.10.
+The Bank's Monetary Policy Committee (MPC) is widely expected to raise interest rates for the eighth time since last December with many economists forecasting a sharper rise than previous increases.

+But Mel Stride, chairman of the Treasury Select Committee, tweeted that he hoped Mr Kwarteng's decision to release the report earlier would result in a smaller rate rise.

 The OBR, the independent budget watchdog, will now publish a report alongside Mr Kwarteng's statement at the end of October.
 Its forecasts will give an indication of the health of the nation's finances.